 Victoria handyDART and your community

 To support growth in ridership, expanding Victoria’s conventional bus system, and enhancing handyDART service for many of the most vulnerable in our communities is essential.
-Significant investments are being made in new, purpose-built transit facilities that can support expanding a low-carbon fleet that make it easier for people to choose transit over single- occupancy vehicles.
+The Province of BC, the Government of Canada and the Victoria Transit Commission are making significant investments in new transit facilities that support low-carbon fleets, creating more sustainable transportation options that shorten travel times and increase the reliability of public transit.

 Improving Services for our Customers